nkohari/nate.io/src/pages/2008/custom-selection-heuristics-in-ninject.md

 When examining a member, the member is first tested with the global heuristics, and then with the binding-level heuristics for the binding that is being used to activate the instance.

 Heuristics are specific to the type of member they inspect.
 The types of members that Ninject considers are constructors, properties, methods, and fields, and each has a matching type of heuristic.
-When a property is considered for injection, Ninject will only test it using all applicable `IHeuristic<PropertyInfo>`s, but won't consider `IHeuristic<ConstructorInfo>`s, for example.
+When a property is considered for injection, Ninject will only test it using all applicable `IHeuristic<PropertyInfo>` instances, but won't consider `IHeuristic<ConstructorInfo>` instances, for example.

 The easiest way to control heuristics _en masse_ is by defining your own `IMemberSelector`.
 By default, Ninject uses the `StandardMemberSelector`, which registers heuristics that look for the `[Inject]` attribute on the members -- or, if you've overridden the attribute via `KernelOptions`, it will examine that.
 However, if you prefer a more conventions-based approach, you can use the `ConventionMemberSelector`: